Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Abstract

 \section{Abstract}

 Graph neural networks (GNNs), as the de-facto model class for representation learning on graphs, are built upon the multi-layer perceptrons (MLP) architecture with additional message passing layers to allow features to flow across nodes.
-While conventional wisdom largely attributes the success of GNNs to their advanced expressivity for learning desired functions on nodes' ego-graphs, we conjecture that this is \emph{not} the main cause of GNNs' superiority in node prediction tasks.
-This paper pinpoints the major source of GNNs' performance gain to their intrinsic generalization capabilities, by introducing an intermediate model class dubbed as P(ropagational)MLP, which is identical to standard MLP in training, and then adopt GNN's architecture in testing.
-Intriguingly, we observe that PMLPs consistently perform on par with (or even exceed) their GNN counterparts across ten benchmarks and different experimental settings, despite the fact that PMLPs share the same (trained) weights with poorly-performed MLP.
-This critical finding opens a door to a brand new perspective for understanding the power of GNNs, and allow bridging GNNs and MLPs for dissecting their generalization behaviors.
-As an initial step to analyze PMLP, we show its essential difference with MLP at infinite-width limit lies in the NTK feature map in the post-training stage.
-Moreover, though MLP and PMLP cannot extrapolate non-linear functions for extreme OOD data, PMLP has more freedom to generalize near the training support.
+While conventional wisdom commonly attributes the success of GNNs to their advanced expressivity, we conjecture that this is \emph{not} the main cause of GNNs' superiority in node-level prediction tasks.
+This paper pinpoints the major source of GNNs' performance gain to their intrinsic generalization capability, by introducing an intermediate model class dubbed as P(ropagational)MLP, which is identical to standard MLP in training, but then adopts GNN's architecture in testing.
+Intriguingly, we observe that PMLPs consistently perform on par with (or even exceed) their GNN counterparts, while being much more efficient in training.
+Codes are available at \url{https://github.com/chr26195/PMLP}.

+This finding sheds new insights into understanding the learning behavior of GNNs, and can be used as an analytic tool for dissecting various GNN-related research problems.
+As an initial step to analyze the inherent generalizability of GNNs, we show the essential difference between MLP and PMLP at infinite-width limit lies in the NTK feature map in the post-training stage.
+Moreover, by examining their extrapolation behavior, we find that though many GNNs and their PMLP counterparts cannot extrapolate non-linear functions for extremely out-of-distribution samples, they have greater potential to generalize to testing samples near the training data range as natural advantages of GNN architectures.